galaxy-iuc/parsec/docs/commands/tools.rst

     List of tool descriptions.

    .. seealso:: bioblend.galaxy.toolshed.get_repositories()

 **Options**::

       --tool_id TEXT  id of the requested tool
-      --name TEXT     name of the requested tool(s) --trackster     whether to return only tools that are compatible with Trackster
+      --name TEXT     Tool name to filter on.
+      --trackster     whether to return only tools that are compatible with Trackster
       -h, --help      Show this message and exit.

 ``install_dependencies`` command
 --------------------------------